volantvm/flint/README.md

 -   📦 **Frictionless Provisioning** — Native Cloud-Init support and a simple, snapshot-based template system.
 -   🔐 **Secure by Default** — Multi-layered authentication with passphrase protection.
 -   💪 **Non-Intrusive** — Flint is a tool that serves you.
 It's not a platform that locks you in.
+-   🌐 **Remote Management** — Connect to remote KVM/libvirt servers via SSH from a single Flint instance.

 ---